shvchk/url2app/README.md

 # url2app

-Browser extension to open any page / link / URL in any external app. **No** running native client required.
+Browser extension to open any page or link in any external app. **No** running native client required.

 ## How does it work